 Postgraduate Year One Pharmacy Practice Residency at NYU Langone Hospital—Brooklyn

-NYU Langone Health’s postgraduate year 1 (PGY-1) Pharmacy Practice Residency program at NYU Langone Hospital—Brooklyn is a one-year program that provides residents a rigorous and personalized experience in the inpatient setting.
+NYU Langone Health’s postgraduate year 1 (PGY-1) Pharmacy Practice Residency program at NYU Langone Hospital—Brooklyn offers a one-year American Society of Health-System Pharmacists–accredited Pharmacy Practice Residency program that provides residents a rigorous and personalized experience in the inpatient setting.
 You receive broad pharmacotherapy exposure with rotations in adult internal medicine, critical care (medical and surgical), infectious diseases, emergency medicine, research, and pharmacy administration.

 Our residents develop the skills necessary to provide a high level of pharmaceutical care in a variety of practice settings.
 You are a vital member of the medical team collaborating on patient care, participating in medical emergencies, and providing pharmacotherapeutic and pharmacokinetic consultation.
 Our program equips you with the knowledge and experience necessary to pursue PGY-2 training in your area of choice or pursue a position as a general pharmacy practitioner or adjunct faculty member in a pharmacy college.

 The PGY-1 Pharmacy Practice Residency curriculum at NYU Langone Hospital—Brooklyn consists of the following requirements, including core rotations.

 Internal Medicine I: 4 weeks

 Internal Medicine II: 4 weeks